RCCoop/RCDataKit/README.md

 let bgContext = myStack.backgroundContext(author: .cloudDataImport)
 ```

-### Basic DataStack Implementations
+### Default DataStack Implementations

 There are a few pre-made implementations of `DataStack` available here:

+- **BasicDataStack** is a SQLite-backed stack with a single store, and initialization options for Persistent History Tracking and Staged Migrations.
 - **PreviewStack** is an in-memory store for use in SwiftUI previews or other non-persisted environments.
-- **BasicDataStack** is a SQLite-backed stack with a single store, and initialization options for Persistent History Tracking and Staged Migrations.
+- **TestingStack** is stored in a temporary directory so you can use it in test cases.
+(I've found that in-memory stores during test cases can have unpredictable exceptions that file-backed storage doesn't.
+Also, I've found that running test cases in parallel with stacks using the same `NSManagedObjectModel` often throw exceptions, so it's best to run these tests serially rather than concurrently.)

 ## Helper Types